art4711/go_decoder_test/README.md

 Let's see how things perfom when we can use modern (30 years old) memory management facilities of an operating system and don't need to copy data back and forth.

+### ba - io.ReadAt I/O with brutal casting

+I didn't like that bc was doing more memory allocations than expected.
+So I figured I would try `io.ReadAt` to get my byte slice.
+For some reason This is faster than mmap and the (what I though was) equivalent C code.
+How the hell is ReadAt implemented?

 ## Results.